Chad to hold controversial referendum on new constitution – DW – 12/14/2023

 Those opposed to the new constitution are concerned that the referendum ignores the unresolved question of whether the desperately impoverished nation should become a federal state or stay centrally governed.

 Chad has had a central, or unitary, government since gaining independence from France in 1960.
-This central structure is enshrined in the proposed constitution.
+The central structure is enshrined in the proposed constitution.

-"No" campaigners, however, favor a transition to a federal state, arguing that a central government has failed to develop Chad, the second poorest nation in the world.
+"No" campaigners, however, favor a transition to a federal state.
+They argue that a central government has failed to develop Chad, the second poorest nation in the world.

-Those who defend staying with the central state argue that federalism would further fragment the country, whose regions are marked by strong religious, ethnic and tribal divisions.
+Those who defend staying with the central state say that federalism would further fragment the country, whose regions are marked by strong religious, ethnic and tribal divisions.

 Referendum part of roadmap to civilian rule

-The military junta led Mahamat Deby, who assumed power in April 2021 following the death of his father President Idriss Deby, set out a roadmap to transition back to civilian rule.
+The junta led by Mahamat Deby, who assumed power in April 2021 following the death of his father President Idriss Deby, has set out a roadmap to transition back to civilian rule.

 One of the three pillars of this transition was an inclusive national dialogue.
-This was set up to tackle issues such as constitutional reform and other political topics dividing the country.
+It was set up to tackle issues such as constitutional reform and other political topics dividing the country.

-But Sunday's referendum fails to ask Chadians which from of government they would prefer.
+But Sunday's referendum fails to ask Chadians which form of government they would prefer.

 Federation a popular idea

-In a survey published at the beginning of the year by the Chadian Journalist Reporters Network, more than 2 out of 3 Chadians, or 71%, were in favor of moving to a federal system.
+In a survey published at the beginning of the year by the Chadian Journalist Reporters Network, more than two out of three Chadians, or 71%, were in favor of moving to a federal system.

 In regional dialogues that preceded the national dialogue, 10 out of 23 provinces wanted to opt for federalism, according to political expert Hoinathy.

 Africa's fifth biggest nation by area, Chad is home to some 200 ethnic groups.
-The semi-desert region in the north is populated primarily by nomadic and semi-nomadic Muslims, whereas semi-tropical southern Chad is predominantly Christian and animist with large-scale farming.
+The semi-desert region in the north is populated primarily by nomadic and semi-nomadic Muslims, whereas the semi-tropical southern part of the country, where there is large-scale farming, is predominantly Christian and animist.

-The regions see the federal system working reasonably well in Nigeria, Chad's neighbor to the south, and now they're wanting to adopt the same system, Hudson told DW.
+The regions see the federal system working reasonably well in Nigeria, Chad's neighbor to the south, and now they're wanting to adopt the same system, he told DW.

 Some of those lobbying for the central system accuse the federalists of wanting to completely dissolve Chad as a country.
 But Chad expert Helga Dickow, a political scientist at Germany's University of Freiburg, doesn't believe this is true.